meisterhi/se1-bestellsystem/c3-customer-tests/README.md

 Install [Customer_500_NameXXL_Tests.java](Customer_500_NameXXL_Tests.java)
 in package `datamodel` in `tests` and run tests.

-Make sure tests run and fix tested code (your implementation of class *Customer*).
+Fix the tested code (your implementation of class *Customer*) if tests do not pass.

 &nbsp;